Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Signal and Background at JUNO

-where the final $^{13}{\rm N}$ is in the ground state.
-It undergoes a delayed $\beta^+$ decay ($Q$ = 2.2 MeV) with a lifetime of 863 s.
+There are no interactions on the $^{12}$C nuclei for most solar neutrinos because of the high energy threshold.
+Thus for the CC channel, we are left with the following two exclusive interactions: { } where the final $^{13}{\rm N}$ is in the ground state and {excited $^{13}{\rm N}\,({3}/{2}^-;3.502\,{\rm MeV})$ state respectively.
+For the first reaction channel,} the ground state of $^{13}{\rm N}$ undergoes a delayed $\beta^+$ decay ($Q$ = 2.2 MeV) with a lifetime of 863 s.
 The distinct signature for this channel is a coincidence of the prompt electron and delayed positron with stringent time, distance, and energy requirements.
-The expected number of events for $^8$B solar neutrinos in this CC channel is 3929 for 10 years of data taking.
-Note that the CC interaction channel with an excited $^{13}{\rm N}\,({3}/{2}^-;3.502\,{\rm MeV})$ in the final state has a comparable cross section as the ground-state channel~\cite{Suzuki:2012aa}, but the deexcitation of $^{13}{\rm N}\,({3}/{2}^-;3.502\,{\rm MeV})$ is dominated by a proton knockout.
-The corresponding signature after quenching is a single event and thus cannot be distinguished from the recoiled electron of the ES channel on an event-by-event basis.
+The expected number of events for $^8$B solar neutrinos in this coincidence channel is 3929 for 10 years of data taking. {On the other hand, although the channel with an excited $^{13}{\rm N}\,({3}/{2}^-;3.502\,{\rm MeV})$ has a comparable cross section as the ground-state channel~\citep{Suzuki:2012aa}, the corresponding signature after quenching is a single event since the deexcitation of $^{13}{\rm N}\,({3}/{2}^-;3.502\,{\rm MeV})$ is dominated by a proton knockout, and thus cannot be distinguished from the recoiled electron of the ES channel and the single $\gamma$ of the NC channel on an event-by-event basis.
+Therefore, in the coincidence event category we focus on the CC channel with the ground state $^{13}{\rm N}$ and consider the channel with the excited $^{13}{\rm N}\,({3}/{2}^-;3.502\,{\rm MeV})$ as a component of the total singles spectrum as illustrated in Fig.~\ref{fig:specNC-ES}.}

-Among all the five listed NC channels, the only one with a coincidence signature is the interaction of $\nu_{x}+^{13}{\rm C}\rightarrow\nu_{x}+n+^{12}{\rm C}$, with a prompt $\gamma$ energy of 4.44 MeV from $^{12}$C de-excitation and the delayed neutron capture.
+Among the five listed NC channels, the only one with a coincidence signature is the interaction of $\nu_{x}+^{13}{\rm C}\rightarrow\nu_{x}+n+^{12}{\rm C}$, with a prompt $\gamma$ energy of 4.44 MeV from $^{12}$C de-excitation and the delayed neutron capture.
 However, given that the background from the inverse beta decay interactions of reactor antineutrinos are overwhelming, where the signal to background ratio is at the level of 10$^{-4}$, and thus the event rate of this channel is unobservable.
 In this work we focus on the NC channels with the signature of single $\gamma$ deexcitation, among which the NC interaction with the $^{13}$C de-excited energy of 3.685 MeV:

 is the dominant interaction channel and will be used to determine the $^8$B solar neutrino flux via the NC interaction.

 Finally, we also consider the ES interaction channel on the electron,